How To Dehydrate Chives

 Chives are found in a French herb mix called “Fine Herbs”.

 I’ve loaded the chives onto a mesh screen tray.
 They are ready to start drying.

 My dehydrator is a NESCO Snack Master Express Food Dehydrator.

 Chop or mince dried chives.
 Once stored, they are ready to use in recipes.

 If you would like a print

-Load the chives on the trays using the mesh screens.
-Mesh screen keeps the small pieces from falling through.
+- Place mesh screens on the trays.
+The mesh screen keeps the small pieces from falling through.